- Improved accuracy via multiband GNSS

 For starters, you've got the added touchscreen functionality, which immediately makes interacting with the interface nicer and as we mentioned, it elevates features like the music controls and expanding notifications.

-We used it paired to an Android phone, which gets you a little more smartwatch.
+We used it paired with an Android phone, which gets you a little more smartwatch.
 You've got notifications, but you can respond to select ones with customised or default responses, which you can't do when it's paired with an iPhone.

 You can see when notifications are coming through during tracking time, or you can turn it off during that time.
 The notification support for us worked just fine.
-They're well optimised to the screen and it's easy to dismiss them as well when you're done reading them.
+They're well optimized to the screen and it's easy to dismiss them as well when you're done reading them.

 Other features you're getting here is Garmin Pay, which still doesn't feel as slick as the payment support you can enhoy on an Apple Watch, but once you get through that setup, it does give you another reason to leave your wallet or purse behind.